aheald-quadball/us-quadball-rulebook/rulebook.md

 Headband color: Green (keeper) & White (chaser)

-Objective: Throw, kick, or in any way propel the quadball through the opposing team’s hoops to score ten points and prevent opponents from propelling the quadball through their own hoops.
+Objective: Throw, kick, or in any way propel the Quadball through the opposing team’s hoops to score ten points and prevent opponents from propelling the Quadball through their own hoops.

 Beater overview